 Taxable income limit.
 The total cost that can be deducted in each year is limited to the taxable income from the active conduct of any trade or business during the tax year.

-For more information, see Publication 946.
+For more information, get Publication 946, How To Depreciate Property.

 Depreciation